Azure vs AWS vs GCP comparison: Which Work Best for Serverless Architecture?

-Quite the contrary to the previous point, serverless computing is not viable for stateful, long-term, resource-intensive jobs, like Big Data analytics, Machine Learning model training, etc. For example, when a group of researchers at Berkeley used AWS Lambda for ML model training and making predictions, it cost them 57 times more than on EC2.
+Quite contrary to the previous point, serverless computing is not viable for stateful, long-term, resource-intensive jobs, like Big Data analytics, Machine Learning model training, etc. For example, when a group of researchers at Berkeley used AWS Lambda for ML model training and making predictions, it cost them 57 times more than on EC2.
 Just imagine wearing shoes on your hands instead of your feet.

 The cases when you should avoid using serverless computing:

 - Long-term tasks.
 Running your apps with FaaS might seem a great idea unless they grow in popularity rapidly.
 When the user numbers start to kick in, paying per invocation becomes very expensive.

 - Resource-intensive jobs.
 Training a Machine Learning model is best done using conventional infrastructure, not FaaS.

 - When monitoring is essential.
 With FaaS you have very limited observability, so monitoring of your operations is literally impossible.
 Every FaaS platform provides some basic monitoring capabilities, but they are quite rudimentary and non-configurable.
 You will need to use tools like Dashbird or X-ray to enable at least some visibility.

 - When latency matters.
 FaaS means cold start every time, so you need to account for it.
 The more complex the workflow, the bigger the code size, the larger the functions — the longer it takes to invoke them.
 Python and Go launch the quickest, C# and Java launch the longest.
 If you need lightning-fast execution, you either need to keep your FaaS warm by invoking them at regular intervals — or avoid going for serverless architecture in the first place.